 ***Students in Years 3-6 are classified as professional students.

 The UMKC Office of Student Financial Aid and Scholarships can assist with providing additional information regarding financial aid programs.
-The University participates in federal and state grant and loan programs including the Federal Pell Grant, Missouri Student Grant, Federal Perkins Loan, Primary Care Resource Initiative for Missouri and Federal Stafford Loan.
-Health Profession Loans, Health Education Assistance Loans, work-study programs, and need-based and academic scholarships are also available for qualified students.
+The University participates in federal and state grant and loan programs including the Federal Pell Grant, Missouri Student Grant, Primary Care Resource Initiative for Missouri and Federal Stafford Loan.
+Health Education Assistance Loans, work-study programs and need-based and academic scholarships are also available for qualified students.
 In addition, the UMKC Office of Student Financial Aid and Scholarships can offer you more information on the types of expenses you can expect, as well as the type of assistance that might be available to you.

 In general, students interested in merit or need-based financial aid may be eligible for various scholarships, loans, grants and/or other financial aid programs.
 To be considered for such programs, a student must complete the Free Application for Federal Student Aid (FAFSA).
-The FAFSA is available through the UMKC Office of Student Financial Aid and Scholarships or online at www.fafsa.ed.gov.
+The FAFSA is available online at fafsa.gov starting October 1.

 For additional financial aid information, contact: